 Update Internal Calibration... - opens the Update Internal Calibration window and is used to update the internal calibration of the display monitor by using the currently connected color sensor.
-This feature is only available on the PA242W, PA272W, and PA302W models.
+This feature is only available on the PA242W, PA272W, PA302W, PA322UHD, and X841UHD models.
+See the "Features by Model" on page 57 for all model specific functionality.

-6 Axis Color Trim... - opens the 6 Axis Color Trim window and is only available when using MultiSync PA, P232W, P241W or P242W models.
-See the Using 6 Axis Color Trim chapter for more information on using this feature.
+6 Axis Color Trim... - opens the 6 Axis Color Trim window and is only available when using MultiSync PA, P232W, P241W, or P242W models.
+See "Using 6 Axis Color Trim" on page 56 for more information on using this feature.